Osman Mohamoud (clan): Overview

-The Boqorrrooz, or clan-head of the larger branch Mohamud Saleeban.
+The Boqor (The kingdom Family), or clan-head of the larger branch Mohamud Saleeban.
 Osman Mahmoud serves as the nominal leader of the Darod clan.

 Some of the most notable members of the Osman Mahmoud are the Majeerteen Sultanate which was based in Baargaal, It was a historical and prominent sultanate in Somalia during its golden age in the mid-19th to early 20th century.
 Boqor Osman Mahamuud was one of the three prominent rulers of present-day Somalia at the turn of the 20th century.

 The Sultanate of Hobyo, Yusuf Ali Kenadid, who ruled over what today is Mudug, and his son, Osman Yuusuf Keenadiid who invented the Osmanya writing script.

 Demographics

+Territory

+The Osman Mahmoud clan today primarily live in the Bari and Karkaar regions, making up the majority across the two regions.
+With Bari being the largest region in all of Somalia, the sub clan covers a lot of ground.
+They can also be found living in the Mudug and Nugaal regions in Puntland as well.

+Bosaso and Qardho are two cities that are heavily populated by Osman Mahamud.

+Bosaso, the most populous city in Puntland, is the region's commercial capital.
+The city has a diverse economy centred on education, government, banking, tourism, aviation, food, clothes, logistics, steel, energy, health care, hospitality, retail and technology.
+The area's many colleges and universities make it a regional hub of higher education, including law, medicine, engineering, business and entrepreneurship.
+Bosaso was first settled and ruled by the Dishiishe clan, a very close kin of Majeerteen's, in the 14th century.
+After disputes between the Dishiishe clan and Bah-Gareen (a sub clan of Osman Mahamud), The Osman Mahamud overthrew the leader and started to settle in the coastal city.